Privacy Policy

 - Email address,

-- Payment information (e.g. account details, card details, transaction amounts, contract or order information),
+- payment information (e.g. account details, card details, transaction amounts, contract or order information),

 8.13.2 Purpose